 It works just as well as moderate topical corticosteroids, short-term anthralin, and coal tar in improving mild-to-moderate plaque psoriasis.
 These work well but may have a smell or not be cosmetically elegant.
-But unlike with steroids, people do not develop thinning of the skin or tolerance to the drug.Using the drug in combination with other topical and body-wide treatments may improve its effectiveness.
+But unlike with steroids, people do not develop thinning of the skin or tolerance to the drug, which makes it attractive as a long-term agent.Using the drug in combination with other topical and body-wide treatments may improve its effectiveness.
 Calcipotriene does not work as well as the highest potency corticosteroids, but combining both medications is proving to be more effective than taking either one alone.
 Taclonex, an ointment containing both calcipotriol and betamethasone, is available for the treatment of adults with psoriasis.
 Studies show the combination works better than either drug alone.
 Enstilar is a foam version of this combination.

-Combining vitamin D ointments with systemic medicines, notably methotrexate, acitretin, or cyclosporine, increases its effectiveness.
+Combining vitamin D ointments with systemic medicines, notably methotrexate, acitretin, or cyclosporine, increases their effectiveness.
 Because combining medications allows people to use lower doses of both medications, combination treatments reduce side effects.

 Studies also report success in some people who use vitamin D ointments in combination with phototherapy treatment.Side Effects